Karnaa

-Karnaa is a 1995 Indian Tamil-language action drama film directed by Selva.
+Karnaa is a 1995 Indian Tamil-language action drama film directed by Selvaa.
 The film stars Arjun in a dual role, alongside Ranjitha and Vineetha.
 It was released on 14 April 1995, and became a box office success.

 Plot

 Vijay is a carefree youth, who is sent by his father ACP Deenadayalan in Ooty to work and become a responsible businessman.
 He falls in love with the college student Anjali, whose brothers are dangerous criminals and they are against their love from the fact that Vijay's father is a cop.
 Devaraj is sent to prison in order for his brother to appoint the lawyer Karnaa, who is disabled and Vijay's doppelganger.

 Later, Karnaa falls in love with the school teacher Amudha, after few quarrels among them.
 One day, Deenadayalan sees Karnaa at the court who is identical to his Vijay.
 In the past, Deenadayalan had twin boys, but abandoned one of the twin babies because he was disabled.
 Karnaa is upset when he learns the truth and is now determined to win the case in front of his father.
 He ultimately wins the case and Devaraj is eventually released.
 Deenadayalan discloses the truth to his wife Lakshmi, who wants to bring back her son Karnaa at any cost.

 Meanwhile, Vijay is arrested by the police because of Devaraj's conspiracy.
 Karnaa rejects his parents' pleas and finds it outrageous to abandon a baby due to his disability.
 Karnaa promises to help Vijay, but he advises Vijay to escape from the prison.
 Devaraj shows his secret illegal business to Karnaa, and Vijay takes some photos of his factory.
 Afterwards, Devaraj's goons kidnap their parents, Karnaa's adopted mother and Amudha.
 Vijay and Karnaa finally save them and send Devaraj to prison.